 A third bill would also extend an occupational disease presumption to state correctional officers for heart disease or hypertension that is more severe than the individual’s prior condition and that results in partial or total disability or death.
 The bill would also change the definition of “public safety employee” to include state correctional officers, making those officers eligible for enhanced workers’ compensation benefits.

-The Maryland workers' compensation attorneys at Belsky, Weinberg & Horowitz have many years of experience dealing with legal presumptions and the impact presumptions can have on workers' compensation claims.
-Contact us through our online form or call us at (888)588-5297.
+The Maryland workers’ compensation attorneys at Belsky, Weinberg & Horowitz have many years of experience dealing with legal presumptions and the impact presumptions can have on workers’ compensation claims.